mkstp/negotiations-semantic-analyzer/README.md

 - localMaxDistro

 This gives you the sentence indices of the relative peaks in the similarity distributions of all sentences from both speakers for all previous turns included the current one.

-# Interpreting Visuals

-> [!NOTE]
-> For an in depth analysis of how each graph is used in the context of a negotiation, please review the [experiment results](/doc/negotiation_results.md) file

 > [!Note]
 > A [bibliography](/doc/references.md) and [acknowledgements](/doc/acknowledgments.md) for this project are available in the documentation folder